 Cons:

 Gousto is one of the original recipe box providers and its offering is accomplished.
-There are 60+ recipes on offer at any one time, with the menu rotating each week.
-The flavours are adventurous and the ingredients premium.
+There are over 175 recipes on offer at any one time, with the menu rotating each week, including recipes to suit plenty of different dietary requirements.
 This is the ideal choice for busy professionals who don't have time to shop, and want something quick, easy and tasty.
 It's also good for people who want to try cooking new dishes and need some inspiration.
+There are lots of different recipe styles to choose from (such as Double Protein, Quick & Easy, Everyday Favourites or Premium) and you can filter by dietaries too so you can create what suits you, such as vegetarian, dairy-free or gluten-free recipe boxes.

 Mindful Chef recipe box